dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 first_card = deal()
 print(f'Your first card is {card_name(first_card)}')

+# Deal one card to the dealer and print its name

 # If the first card is an Ace, the player wins immediately

 # Print the choices to hit or stand